ashes-github/React-projects/README.md

 # React-projects

-Consiting all the personal react projects made so far
+Consisting of some react projects built so far